linickx/phpbb_recent_topics/tags/0.3/readme.txt

 	`$results = $wpdb->get_results("SELECT * FROM $TOPIC_TABLE WHERE forum_id != 1 ORDER BY topic_time DESC LIMIT $LIMIT");`
 to exclude forum 1 from the list.

+== Screenshots ==

+1. The Admin interface, where you set up the magic !